 MAURIZIO DE ANGELIS / SCIENCE PHOTO LIBRARY MAURIZIO DE ANGELIS / SCIENCE PHOTO LIBRARY

 Bacteriophages attacking E. coli cell.
-T4 bacteriophage viruses (small) attacking an Escherichia coli bacteria cell (sausage-shaped).
+3D computer illustration of multiple T4 bacteriophage viruses (small) attacking an Escherichia coli bacteria cell (sausage-shaped).
 A bacteriophage, or phage, is a virus that infects bacteria.
 Enterobacteria T4 infects E. coli bacteria.
 It consists of an icosahedral (20-sided) head, which contains the genetic material, a tail (cylindrical) and tail fibres (leg-like).
 The tail fibres attach to the surface of the bacterium and the tail injects a DNA (deoxyribonucleic acid) strand into the cell.
 The viral genetic material then hijacks the bacterium's own cellular machinery, forcing it to produce more copies of the bacteriophage.
 When a sufficient number have been produced, the phages burst out of the cell, killing it.